peterkaminski/supersimple/README.md

 There are files for a simple website included in this repository, in the `templates` and `site` directories.
 You can remove them and replace them with your own.

-Pro tip: add the filenames of the HTML files in `templates` to the `.gitignore` file in `site`.
+Pro tip: add the filenames of the HTML files in your `templates` directory to the `.gitignore` file in `site`.
 That will help keep you from getting confused about which HTML files to edit.

 ## Running Locally